ondrejsika2/metrocar/geotrack/docs/source/backends.rst

 * ``store(unit_id, timestamp, location, added, **kwargs)``

-  basically identical to the `public API one <usage>`_, except it has an extra argument ``added``, used to store when the particular *entry* arrived in the system, which can be useful for debugging or audit.
+  basically identical to the :doc:`public API one <usage>`, except it has an extra argument ``added``, used to store when the particular *entry* arrived in the system, which can be useful for debugging or audit.

 * ``query(start=None, end=None, in_polygon=None, units=None)``